KayleePop/muggle/README.md

 `$ browserify test.js | tape-run`

 ### Assertions
-Muggle is compatible with any assertion library that throws an error, but [muggle-assert](https://github.com/kayleepop/muggle-assert) is recommended.
+Muggle is compatible with any assertion libraries that throw an error. [muggle-assert](https://github.com/kayleepop/muggle-assert) is recommended if you don't already have a favorite, and you can also mix and match as many as you like.

 The `name`, `message`, and `stack` properties of errors thrown in a test callback will be printed to the TAP output if they are defined.